-A couple of the most exciting hands-on exhibits at the Kentucky Science Center include a pilot training simulation, and a create your own weather broadcast studio.
+A couple of the most exciting hands-on exhibits at the Kentucky Science Center include a pilot training simulation and a create-your-own weather broadcast studio.

 For outdoor enthusiasts, Cherokee Park is one of the top Louisville attractions and a must-visit if you’re looking to unwind from the city street.
 The main attraction of the park is a two-mile hike through pastures, forests, and hills.
 Cherokee Park also has plenty of outdoor activity options, too, with playgrounds, splash pads, basketball courts, and more.

-If you’re visiting Louisville during the winter months, check the weather prior to your arrival.
+If you’re visiting Cherokee Park during the winter months, check the weather prior to your arrival.
 If you happen to catch some of the few days a year where snow sticks to the ground, arrange to rent a sled.
 Plenty of locals and tourists hit the slopes at Cherokee Park each year!